Minimax Estimation of Distances on a Surface and Minimax Manifold Learning in the Isometric-to-Convex Setting: Minimax metric estimation

-So far, we have worked in a setting where all we know about the underlying surface $\cM$ is that it is a $C^2$ compact and connected submanifold of dimension $k$ with no boundary, and we have assumed $k$ to be known, although this is non-essential as it can be reliably estimated~\cite{fukunaga1971algorithm}.
-Based on this, we have shown that our central result, meaning the approximation bound~\eqref{new_bound}, holds for a particular mesh construction.
-The questions arises: Is this approximation best possible?
-We approach this question from a minimax perspective, and it turns out the answer is no, even if we know more about $\cM$.
+So far, we have worked in a setting where all we know about the underlying surface $\cM$ satisfies \aspref{M}.
+Based on this, we have defined an estimator that satisfies the error bound~\eqref{distance_error}.
+The questions arises: Is this best possible?
+We approach this question from a minimax perspective, and it turns out it is indeed best possible.

-Our approach for establishing this is standard: the idea is to construct a situation where two distinct surfaces in the class of interest (i.e., satisfying the assumptions we are making of $\cM$) with sufficiently different metrics and that interpolate the same set of points.
-For other examples in the geometrical statistics literature, see~\cite{genovese2012manifold, kim2015tight, aamari2018stability, divol2020minimax}.
+Our approach is standard: the idea is to construct a situation where two distinct surfaces satisfying \aspref{M} with sufficiently different metrics and that interpolate the same set of points.
+For other examples in the geometrical statistics literature, see~\cite{genovese2012manifold, kim2015tight, aamari2018stability, divol2020minimax, aamari2022optimal}.
 We work with surfaces that have a boundary, knowing that we can extend them into surfaces without boundary without modifying the construction in any otherwise meaningful way.

+In the next subsections, we prove the following information lower bound.
+(In fact, we prove a somewhat stronger result.) \begin{theorem} For any estimator $\hat d$, the following is true.
+For any $\eps > 0$, there is a surface $\cM$ satisfying \aspref{M} and a set of points $x_1, \dots, x_n$ belonging to $\cM$ dense enough that \eqref{eps} holds, such that the proportion of pairs $i \ne j$ for which